-Why it's smarter to stay in the Paris climate deal
+Why quitting the Paris climate deal is a bad idea

 Syria and Nicaragua have small carbon footprints, and weren't sorely missed from a coalition that featured 195 other countries, including top emitters like China, Russia and India.
 But the U.S. helped bring that coalition together, and it's also the world's No. 2 CO2 emitter, so its reversal may inspire more animus around the world.

-But abandoning the agreement wouldn't just be a retreat from the global community.
-It would also defy popular opinion at home.
+But abandoning the agreement isn't just a retreat from the global community.
+It also defies popular opinion at home.
 Seventy percent of registered U.S. voters say the U.S. should participate in the Paris Agreement, according to a nationally representative survey conducted after the 2016 election by researchers from Yale University.
 That stance is shared by a majority of voters in every U.S. state, the poll found, and is even shared by about half of those who voted for Trump.

 3. It's broadly popular with American businesses, too.